yz540/laneFinding/writeup_template.md

 At first I used a combination of s channel of HSV color space, grayscale threshold and sobel gradient thresholds to generate a binary image (thresholding steps at lines 66 through 94 in method produce_thresholded_combined_binary_image() in`src/pipeline_image.py` where lines 88 through 94 was commented because it didn't work well for challenge video.).
 The combined binary is:
     combined_binary[(gray_binary ==1 ) & ((s_binary == 1) | (sxbinary == 1)) ] = 1

+Although it works even with shadows in the project video with these three thresholds, it failed to detect the yellow lane lines in the challenge video.
+I changed it to detect yellow in the left half and white in the right half.

 Here's an example of my output for this step.
 ![alt text][image5]

-Although it works even with shadows in the project video with these three thresholds, it failed to detect the yellow lane lines in the challenge video.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.